iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 2.0.4 =
+Important fix for PHP5.3, video improvements, and static terms to allow use of the glossary system without Ajax (thanks to rikengct for this suggestion)

 = 2.0 =
 This update is the first of a serie to allow you to fully customize EACH of your tooltips.
 Thanks to Rikengct for his suggestions.